-Exceptions to this provision include the combination of a non-English language document and its translation, and the combination of a document that is over 50 pages in length and its summary pursuant to $\frac{37 \text{ CFR } 1.610(b)(8)}{2}$.
+Exceptions to this provision include the combination of a non-English language document and its translation, and the combination of a document that is over 50 pages in length and its summary pursuant to 37 CFR 1.610(b)(8).

 IV.
-INFORMATION THAT SHOULD NOT BE SUBMITTED WITH THE REQUEST
+INFORMATION THAT SHOULD NOT BE SUBMITTED WITH THE REQUEST be filed after reexamination is ordered.

-Petitions should not be submitted with the request.
-Petitions including, for example, petitions for unintentionally delayed foreign priority or domestic benefit claims (see MPEP § 2809.01), should only be filed after reexamination is ordered.
 If a petition is filed in a supplemental examination proceeding, it will generally be held in abeyance until after the issuance of the supplemental examination certificate.
 See 37 CFR 1.620(b) and MPEP § 2813.
 If the Office determines that a substantial new question of patentability is raised by the request, any petition held in abeyance will be addressed in due course after reexamination is ordered.
 If, however, the Office determines that no substantial new question of patentability is raised by the request, any petition held in abeyance will be dismissed as moot.